4dn-dcic/fish_omics_format/docs/source/mapping.rst

 This table is used to provide the boundaries of Cells and other ROIs identified as part of this experiment.

+This table is mandatory in case a Sub_Cell_ROI _Data, Cell_Data, and/or Extra_Cell_ROI_Data tables are deposited with this submission.

 The table is organized on a Cell/ROI basis via a Cell/ROI ID and provides the Cell/ROI boundaries in global coordinates as specified by the OME ROI data model